MrJohn91/Bayesian_MMM_Modeling/README.md

 ## Next Steps & Improvements

+### Model Improvements
+-  Trying more advanced adstock models to better capture how marketing effects build up and fade over time.
+-  Checks if channels work together by exploring how they might boost each other’s impact.
+-  Use cross-validation to test the model on different data sets and make sure it holds up well

 ### Business Applications
 - Develop an optimal budget allocation strategy based on channel ROI
 - Create a dashboard for ongoing monitoring of channel performance